-Jesús Márquez is a Christian minister with an ecumenical background consisting of Pentecostal roots, fellowship with Catholic-Charismatic communities, and a Presbyterian (P.C.U.S.A.) seminary education.
-Born and raised in the Mexican-immigrant neighborhood of Pilsen in Chicago, Jesús still resides on the south side of the city with his wife, Lilia.
+Reverend Jesús Márquez, MDiv. is a Christian minister with an ecumenical background consisting of Pentecostal roots, fellowship with Catholic-Charismatic communities, and a Presbyterian (P.C.U.S.A.) seminary education.
+Born and raised in the Mexican-immigrant neighborhood of Pilsen in Chicago, Jesús still resides on the south side of the city with his wife Lilia and daughter Saraí.
 An alum of Cristo Rey Jesuit High School, he studied a Double Major in Comparative Religious Studies and Psychology at DePaul University, graduating with cum laude honors.
 In response to a ministerial calling over his life, Jesús continued his education at McCormick Theological Seminary, obtaining a Master of Divinity.

 Jesús is devoted to shepherding people in their walk with God, emphasizing the believer’s dependence on the Holy Spirit.
 He strives towards inter-denominational work, while honoring the diverse expressions of the Body of Christ.
-On his free time, Jesús enjoys catching a good movie or soccer game.
+On his free time, Jesús enjoys catching a good movie with his family or a soccer game.